austingriffith94/distance_to_default/README.md

     - use equation 1 (equity option) to solve for asset value V on a per day basis using the estimated σV
     - construct the time-series of asset value and use this to compute the a new estimate of σV
     - This process is repeated till the value of σV and its previous estimate converge

+## Other Trends
+    The Distance to Default and Probability of Default methods were compared to other sets of data to draw conclusions on possible correlations and similar trends
+    - US recession data (USREC)
+    - Moody's Seasoned Baa Corporate Bond Minus Federal Funds Rate (BAAFFM)
+    - Cleveland Financial Stress Index (CFSI)